Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 ## In the city

-If the Crew land within the city, they will immediately realize that the streets are near empty.
+If the Crew lands within the city, or once they have forced the blockade, they will immediately realize that the streets are pretty much empty.

  A few dying inhabitants and animals, but no dead.

 FIXME: No locks